svdleer/redrat-proxy/README.md

 ### Command Templates

-When importing remotes from XML, the system automatically creates command templates for each signal.
+When importing remotes from IRNetBox format files, the system automatically creates command templates for each signal.
 These templates are used to send commands to the RedRat IrNetBox.

-Note: Support for .irdb files has been removed in favor of XML-only imports.
+Note: XML import has been replaced with IRNetBox format imports for better signal compatibility.

 ## Installation & Deployment